Short (finance): United States

 The Securities Exchange Act of 1934 gave the Securities and Exchange Commission the power to regulate short sales.
 The first official restriction on short selling came in 1938, when the SEC adopted a rule (known as the uptick rule) that a short sale could only be made when the price of a particular stock was higher than the previous trade price.
 The uptick rule aimed to prevent short sales from causing or exacerbating market price declines.
 In January 2005, The Securities and Exchange Commission enacted Regulation SHO to target abusive naked short selling.
 Regulation SHO was the SEC's first update to short selling restrictions since the uptick rule in 1938.

 The regulation contains two key components: the "locate" and the "close-out".
 The locate component attempts to reduce failure to deliver securities by requiring a broker possess or have arranged to possess borrowed shares.
 The close out component requires that a broker be able to deliver the shares that are to be shorted.
 In the US, initial public offers (IPOs) cannot be sold short for a month after they start trading.
 This mechanism is in place to ensure a degree of price stability during a company's initial trading period.
 However, some brokerage firms that specialize in penny stocks (referred to colloquially as bucket shops) have used the lack of short selling during this month to pump and dump thinly traded IPOs.
 Canada and other countries do allow selling IPOs (including U.S. IPOs) short.

 The Securities and Exchange Commission initiated a temporary ban on short selling of 799 financial stocks from 19 September 2008 until 2 October 2008.
 Greater penalties for naked shorting, by mandating delivery of stocks at clearing time, were also introduced.
 Some state governors have been urging state pension bodies to refrain from lending stock for shorting purposes.
-An assessment of the effect of the temporary ban on short-selling in the United States and other countries in the wake of the financial crisis showed that it had only "little impact" on the movements of stocks, with stock prices moving in the same way as they would have moved anyhow, but the ban reduced volume and liquidity.
+An assessment of the effect of the temporary ban on short-selling in the United States and other countries during the 2008 financial crisis showed that it had only "little impact" on the movements of stocks, with stock prices moving in the same way as they would have moved anyhow, but the ban reduced volume and liquidity.